- Search The Registry

 In that same year, James moved to America, where he lectured on political issues and continued to publish books about politics, including "Dialectical Materialism and the Fate of Humanity" (1947), "Notes on Dialectics" (1948), "The Revolutionary Answer to the Negro Problem in the USA" (1948), "State Capitalism and World Revolution" (1950), and "The Class Struggle" (1950).

 James also wrote at length about the work of Walt Whitman and Herman Melville.
 But in America, his Marxist writings caught Senator Joseph McCarthy's attention and fellow right-wingers' attention; in 1953, he was threatened with deportation for having overstayed his visa by over ten years.
 In his attempt to remain in the USA, James, while being detained on Ellis Island, wrote a study of Herman Melville, "Mariners, Renegades, and Castaways: The Story of Herman Melville and the World We Live In," and had copies of the privately published work sent to every member of the Senate.

-James lived for a while in Africa but in 1958 returned to the West Indies.
+James lived for a while in Africa but, in 1958, returned to the West Indies.
 Influenced by the events of the Hungarian uprising in 1956, his book "Facing Reality" (1958) revealed disillusionment with Communism and Trotskyism.
 Soon after, he worked on a biography of George Padmore, and parts of the book appeared in The Nation journal.

 In 1963 James published "Beyond a Boundary," a combination of autobiography and analysis of sports and politics.
 Other books by James include "Radical America" (1970) and "Nkrumah and the Ghana Revolution" (1977), and "Radical America" (1970).

 Cyril Lionel Robert James moved back to London, where he died in May 1989.